Amazon Prime is getting worse, and it’s making me question the nature of reality

 The Prime logo had a clear meaning that was crucial to Amazon’s interface and user experience, and now it signifies… nothing.

-One other common problem I’ve encountered is that out of stock Prime items aren’t actually labeled “out of stock.”
+One other common problem I’ve encountered is that out-of-stock Prime items aren’t actually labeled “out of stock.”
 Instead the page reads something like, “In Stock on January 1.”
 This little semantic trick makes it seem like everything is fine, like it’s “in stock” as it should be, when in fact it isn’t.
 Oh, and if a package arrives next month?
 Let’s just not even pretend it’s Prime anymore.
 Maybe the Prime label should get the axe until, you know, it’s Prime again.

 Yes, Amazon lets you search and sort according to Prime.
 And maybe Amazon, in its infinite retail wisdom, has actually offered all of us a new suite of controls to sort items that are truly, two-day Prime, and I’ve just missed them.
 Rechecking the manual sorting controls in the Amazon feed, I encounter, not help, but the ultimate dark pattern–a nasty trick of user interface design that companies deploy to control users–in which it appears Amazon is obfuscating Prime shipping rather than clarifying it.
 Here, I can sort by Prime and Prime “free same day” items.
 But we’ve already established that Prime isn’t Prime so it doesn’t help me find Prime two-day.